 Tamp With a Twist

 When tamping espresso, it is crucial that you use a twisting motion that keeps the grounds from getting crushed.
-This motion distributes the coffee grounds equally into a consistent puck.
+This motion distributes the coffee grounds equally into a consistent and not too wet puck.
 As a result, there aren’t any gaps that grant water an easy path to pass through without interacting with coffee grounds.

 Unevenly distributed grounds have certain regions that are dense with grounds.
 These areas act as solid barriers that do not allow water to pass through.
 When the article recommends tamping hard, like when preparing espresso for a coffee cake, you should not tamp straight but with a twisting motion that distributes coffee grounds evenly.